 The answer: It comes down to risk.

-There is always a risk that transactions won't go through.
+There is always a risk that online transactions just won't go through.
 There may be fraudulent charges or chargeback claims made, and processors need a way to hold funds or withhold future payments until those claims are resolved instead of retroactively requesting funds be returned.
 Once the claims are resolved the funds can be transferred within a couple of business days.

 Plus, a merchant account can actually be helpful by collecting the funds from multiple locations and batches and consolidating your payment into one rather than numerous.